 Here are three services that have worked well:

-- Smartflix : Named and built specifically to replicate the Netflix experience, Smartflix is one the leaders in Smart DNS manipulation of geo-restriction.
-After a 7-day trial it’ll cost you $3.99 USD a month, which must be paid on top of an already existing Netflix account.
-Smartflix has been hit hard by Netflix’s eﬀorts, but after some workarounds seems to currently function as it was intended.
+- Smartflix : Named and built specifically to replicate the Netflix experience, Smartflix is one of the leaders in Smart DNS manipulation of geo-restriction.
+After a 7-day trial, it’ll cost you $3.99 USD a month, which must be paid on top of an already existing Netflix account.
+Smartflix has been hit hard by Netflix’s eﬀorts, but after some workarounds seem to currently function as it was intended.

 - Unlocator : This service, as far as I know, works for Netflix.
 Similar to the previous two, it hides your IP address when a geo-location request is made, and points instead to an IP address in the country of your choosing.
 To get Unlocator working you just have to change your network settings on your device or router.
 After the 7-Day free trial it’s $4.95 per month, with cheaper options for longer subscriptions.

 As I said earlier, do some research to see if these services are working as you want them to be.